SalishSeaCast/salishsea-site/site/nemo.rst

 The Salish Sea models ability to calculate tides and sea surface height was evaluatee by hindcasting storm surge events that occurred between 2002 and 2011.
 A manuscript (Soontiens et al) will be submitted soon.
 Since Oct, 2014  the model is run daily to provide a nowcast and one or two forecasts, providing sea surface height forecasts that are published to the web.
-The Salish Sea NEMO model `forecast results`_ are part of the `storm surge prediction and risk assessment resources`_.
+The Salish Sea NEMO model `forecast results`_ will form part of the `storm surge prediction and risk assessment resources`_.

 .. _storm surge prediction and risk assessment resources: storm-surge/index.html
 .. _forecast results: http://salishsea.eos.ubc.ca/storm-surge/forecast.html